BielRoig/hfeb-guide/content/docs/beyond-the-basics/cmc-distribution.md

 ## Takeaway

 The numbers tell us that **Devourer activations are more resilient to burn than they feel**.
-With a representative library state, even a single Bolt threatens us only 23% of the time — and many of those scenarios still have outs through stacking activations or discarding through Shifter.
+With a representative library state, even a single Bolt threatens us only 23% of the time, and many of those scenarios still have outs through stacking activations or discarding through Shifter.

 Knowing the odds doesn't change the game, but it changes the **mindset**: when you commit to a Devourer-pump line under burn pressure, you are usually doing the right thing.